 This document provides a bunch tips you can incorporate to promote academic integrity in your class.
 View the document.

 Students in any course at LPC--on campus and off--have access to online tutoring for Writing.
-Students in many Math courses have access to Math online tutoring.
+Students in Math courses have access to Math online tutoring.
 View more information.
-When Fall tutoring hours become available, instructors will be notified.

 If you want, you can also add the My Messages module within any of your courses.
 You can do this through the course menu by clicking the plus sign at the top and choosing Create Module Page.
 You can add it to a content area by going to Build Content - Module Page - Submit - click the link you just created, click Add Module, then choose My Messages.